12 Reasons Why Ireland Needs to Ban Fur Farms ASAP

 - Minks are naturally solitary.
 Being kept in a small filthy cage, where they are in full view of, or surrounded by, other animals at all times, is horrifically stressful for them and often drives them insane.

-- Fur farming is illegal in Northern Ireland.
-Austria, the Netherlands, the U.K. and other progressive European countries have already banned fur farms.
+- Fur farming is illegal in the UK, Austria, the Netherlands, and other progressive European countries.

-- Speaking about fur farming, Simon Coveney, Ireland’s Minister for Agriculture, Food and the Marine, said, “[T]his isn’t an industry that I like”.
+- Speaking about fur farming while he was Minister for Agriculture, Food and the Marine, Simon Coveney said, “[T]his isn’t an industry that I like”.
 Yet in 2011, he failed to ban the bloody industry, despite a recommendation from the previous government that it be outlawed.

 - In the latest review of the law on fur farming, animal welfare didn’t get a fair hearing.
 In 2011, the Irish Agricultural Minister’s review group was lobbied by wealthy representatives of the skins industry, such as the European Fur Breeders Association and the International Fur Trade Federation.
 As a result, the group’s final report spent three pages parroting the fur trade’s phony claims about “humane treatment” and included just one page detailing the legitimate concerns of animal-welfare advocates about the suffering of animals on these farms.
 The ethics of raising and killing animals for their skins was not even addressed.